 There’s No Place Like Earth

-The 2019 theme at Sacramento Earth Day is “There’s No Place Like Earth.”
+The theme for Sacramento Earth Day 2019 is “There’s No Place Like Earth.”
 Amid the challenges we face in daily life, we must never neglect the beautiful planet on which we live.
 Our event is a celebration of all that the earth provides us for sustainability, and a call to action to protect these vital resources.

 Sacramento Earth Day is organized by the local nonprofit organization, the Environmental Council of Sacramento (ECOS).
 The mission of ECOS is to achieve regional and community sustainability and a healthy environment for existing and future residents.
 Sacramento Earth Day is the largest annual fundraiser for ECOS, so consider supporting our work by becoming a sponsor of this landmark event today!
 If you aren’t able to sponsor, help us recruit volunteers!